-My Gram had a cooking show in the 1960s called, “What’s Cooking with Louise Connolly”.
-Continuing a piece of that legacy was always of a dream of mine.
-Her show was the inspiration for my blog and I’m honored to share the love of cooking and recipes that she instilled in me with each of you.
+Our Grandma Louise (Gram) had a cooking show in the 1960’s called, “What’s Cooking with Louise Connolly”.
+Continuing a piece of her legacy was always of a dream of mine.
+Her show was the inspiration for my blog and I’m honored to share the love of cooking and recipes that she instilled in me with you.

 When the program manager asked Gram to do the show she was hesitant and said she thought he needed a dietician.
 He assured her that the sponsors wanted someone who could sell the products.
-Eventually, Gram accepted the job.
+Gram accepted the job.
 She loved it and she had such a great sense of humor that she was well loved by the viewers!

 The show was sponsored by a grocery store, M and W Market, as well as Rhodes Bread and Meadow Gold.
 My mom was in Jr. High when Gram had her show.
-Everyday she would hurry from school to the studio, so she could catch the end of her show.
-Television was live feed back then and Gram had the last 15 minutes of a talk show to do her cooking segment.
-She would make the final recipe presentation at home in the mornings (which she would bring back for their family dinner).
-Then the one she prepared on the show, she would leave in the oven for the cameramen to eat.
-Apparently they all really loved my Gram and her wonderful cooking!
+Everyday she would hurry from school to the studio, so she could catch the end.
+Television was live feed then and her segment was the last 15 minutes of the daily talk show.
+Gram would make the final recipe presentation at home in the morning (which she would bring back for their family dinner).
+The one she prepared on the show, she’d leave in the oven for the cameramen to enjoy.
+Apparently, the studio really loved Gram and her wonderful cooking!

-Gramma Weza was always happily busy in her kitchen.
+Grandma Louise was always happy and busy in her kitchen.
 We have a large extended family and she frequently hosted dinners for all of us.
-We all have very fond memories of sunday dinners and holiday feast around her table.
+Our whole Connolly family has such fond memories of Sunday meals and holiday feasts gathered around her table.